PaulaLi16/GCP-based-Multi-Label-Movie-Plot-Classifier/README.md

 # GCP-based-Multi-Label-Movie-Plot-Classifier

 ## Overview
-This GitHub repository contains the code and data for a Big Data Machine Learning project aimed at solving the multi-label movie plot classification problem.
+This GitHub repository contains the code for a Big Data Machine Learning project aimed at solving the multi-label movie plot classification problem.
 The project leverages PySpark to build a robust NLP pipeline and classification models for predicting multiple movie tags.
 It is executed on Google Cloud Platform (GCP) DataProc, utilizing a big data cluster.

 The repository is organized as follows: